gregalletti/ACT_writeups/2019/README.md

 And this is the flag: **flag{Congratulation_you_got_aa_working_shellcode_!}**

 ## keycheck_baby ![c](https://img.shields.io/badge/solved-success)
 After a rapid analysis we can see that it's a classic input guessing challenge.
-We can open it with Ghidra, and with a simple Python script we easily get the first part of the flag: flag{y0u_d4_qu33n_
+We can open it with `Ghidra`, and with a simple `Python` script we easily get the first part of the flag: flag{y0u_d4_qu33n_

 Here it comes the first problem: even with Ghidra, the second input check seems unsolvable.